j-rokohl/Corpus-Christi-Alerts-Final-Project/README.md

 - **lang:** Used to specify the language of the content
 - **icons:** Used to specify one or more image files that define the icons to represent your web application

-##  Firebase & IndexedDB
+##  The 'Notes' Page, Firebase, IndexedDB

-The Notes page allows users to store notes.
+The Notes page requires that users sign up.
+Once signed up, users can save notes.
 This app stores notes in a Firestore Database when online.
 When offline, the app stores notes in the local IndexedDB.
 Users can easily copy data throughout the site using the 📄 copy buttons.
 This information can then be pasted into the Notes page for future reference.
 The Notes page allows for CRUD: Create, Read, Update and Destroy.

 To utilize CRUD functions on the Notes page:
 - CREATE notes by clicking the red "Add a Note" button